stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 #### Assumptions

-For simplicity, it is assumed that a SONiC application extension name is the same as the feature name, the same as service name and the same as docker container name.
+For simplicity, it is assumed that a SONiC application package name is the same as the feature name, the same as service name and the same as docker container name.

 # 2.1 Basic concepts